-Overall, the extension of winter evening core route service until 2:00 AM appears warranted.
+While less effective than current services, the extension of winter and summer evening core route service until Midnight appear warranted.
 Conversion of Quinn's Junction service to fixed route will be warranted as development of the area occurs (and will also help to serve Bonanza redevelopment).
-Extension of evening service in the non-winter seasons does not appear to be warranted.